bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 ### Sub-orchestrators

-The sub-orchestrator is responsible for kicking off child processes and returning the results to its parent. sub-orchestrators may be chained to create multiple levels of fanning out, but in our example, we'll only use one sub-orchestrator.
+The sub-orchestrator is responsible for kicking off child processes and returning the results to its parent.
+Sub-orchestrators may be chained to create multiple levels of fanning out, but in our example, we'll only use one sub-orchestrator.

 The sub-orchestrator has to take an `[OrchestrationTrigger]`, which must be of  the type `IDurableOrchestrationContext`.
 To get the input to the function, you call `context.GetInput<T>()`, where `T` can be any type.
 The return type, like activities, needs to be a `Task` containing the result.